wdi-clydesdale/alemanac/README.md

 7. Ability to refine search query
 8. When adding a beer from search results, the description would be filled in.
 9. Install Alemanac on a hosted server so that it is accessible across the internet.
+10. Ability for users to sort through their journals!